Code templates for Firebase onRequest and onCall Functions

 Cloud functions come in several different forms.
 This post concentrates on Google's general-purpose onRequest function class and its more refined onCall offspring.

-If you're new to this stuff, the best way of getting a handle on Cloud functions may be to recall the days when you might have used your browser to poke your remote ISP with a URL along the lines of:
+If you're new to this stuff, the best way of getting a handle on Cloud functions may be to recall the days when you might have used your browser to poke a remote page on the web with a URL along the lines of:

-Google Cloud functions provide the Cloud equivalent of ISP pages.
+Google Cloud functions provide the Cloud equivalent of conventional web pages.
 They have publicly addressable URLs.
 The difference is that they come with inbuilt safeguards to ensure that they're only accessible by authorised users and are also a bit more refined as regards how they handle their input and output.

 The onRequest function

-Here's a commented example of an onRequest function that receives data in its "req" parameter and returns it in "res".
+Here's a commented example of an onRequest function that receives instructions in its "req" parameter and, in response, returns data in "res".

 exports.selectViaOnRequestFunction = functions.region('europe-west2').https.onRequest(async (req, res) => {